jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_date_and_time.rst

   .. code-block:: python

-    AttributeError: module 'sleep_duration' has no attribute 'duration_a'...
+    AttributeError: module 'src.sleep_duration' has no attribute 'duration_a'...

 * I make a copy of the ``duration`` :ref:`function<functions>` in ``sleep_duration.py`` and change the name to ``duration_a`` to keep the working solution while I try a new one.
 I change the ``else`` block to return :ref:`None`